hinrikur/IceNLPy/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-3817/)
 ![PyPI](https://img.shields.io/pypi/v/icenlpy)

 # IceNL*Py*

 #### 🐍 A Python wrapper for IceNLP

-What if we could use [IceNLP](https://clarin.is/en/resources/icenlp/) like any other Python NLP package?
-Now we can!
+Ever wanted to use [IceNLP](https://clarin.is/en/resources/icenlp/) with the ease of any other Python package?
+Now you can!

 **IceNL*Py*** is a Python wrapper for the Java-based IceNLP toolkit for Icelandic.
-Although made for fun, the package is fully functional and can be used in real-world projects.
+Although originally made for fun, the package is fully functional and can be used in real-world projects.

 ## Usage